Access your Pro+ Content below.

 SharePoint 2010 adoption: If you deploy it, will your users come?

-This article is part of the August 2011 issue of How to plan for a SharePoint 2010 implementation
+This article is part of the SharePoint Insider issue of August 2011

 These best practices for developing a comprehensive enterprise SharePoint 2010 deployment strategy have proven a winning formula for many organizations and can be boiled down to three key steps.

 Making sure SharePoint 2010 is adopted throughout the enterprise to its best advantage takes a clear strategic plan and an awareness of the pitfalls.
 Part of the trick is a setup for viral adoption.

 SharePoint 2010’s increased capabilities, and complexity, require administrators to be more vigilant in managing and maintaining their server farms to ensure best performance.